 Top Summer Programmes: Summer Research Academies

-The Summer Research Academies provides a stimulating summer program for eligible high school students.
-The program is offered by the University of California, Santa Barbara.
-Is designed to introduce students to the research process in STEM, Humanities, and Social Sciences fields.
+The Summer Research Academies provides a stimulating summer science program for eligible high school students.
+The program offered by the University of California, Santa Barbara is designed to introduce students to the research process in STEM, Humanities, and Social Sciences fields.

-Students enroll in a university course worth 4 units, where they have the opportunity to select and develop a research topic under the guidance of an instructor.
-Students will get the opportunity to enhance their academic and professional skills by presenting their research findings in a capstone seminar, networking with peers, and gaining valuable experience in a challenging university environment.
+Students enroll in a university course worth 4 units, where they can select and develop a research topic under the guidance of an instructor.
+This is a chance for students to enhance their academic and professional skills by presenting their research findings in a capstone seminar, networking with peers, and gaining valuable experience in a challenging university environment.

 The students have to choose any one of these tracks before they apply for the program: